michellengnx/michellengnx/README.md

 ### :woman_technologist: About Me
-- :🏫: I'm Michelle.
+- :seedling: I'm Michelle.
 I'm working as a Software Engineer, mostly working with back-end services and database in the education sector.

-- :seedling: I’m pursuing a Bachelor of Science in Computer Science, Math and Statistics at the University of Toronto.
+- :school: I’m pursuing a Bachelor of Science in Computer Science, Math and Statistics at the University of Toronto.

 - :zap: In my free time, I solve Leetcode problems and read tech articles.
 I also enjoy rock-climbing, paddling, and hanging out with friends.